Why Buy From John Elway Chevrolet - 7 Promises

 John Elway was named the AFC Most Valuable Player in 1993-94 and started his fifth Pro Bowl.
 He led the league in pass attempts, completions and completion percentage.
 And he led the AFC in yardage with his first career 4,000-yard season.

-John logged several milestones over the next couple in seasons.
+John logged several milestones over the next couple of seasons.
 In 1994-95 he earned his sixth Pro Bowl berth and in 1995-96 he became just the second player in league history to throw for 3,000 yards in 10 seasons, and the seventh player in league history to reach 40,000 career passing yards.

 In 1996-97, John set a new NFL record for career victories by a starting quarterback and became only the third player in league history to pass for 45,000 yards.
 He also joined Fran Tarkenton as the only other player to pass for 40,000 yards and rush for 3,000 in a career, surpassing Randall Cunningham for all-time rushing attempts by a quarterback along the way.